QuerTCI: A Tool Integrating GitHub Issue Querying with Comment Classification: Implementation

 \Cref{fig:arch} depicts the overall architecture of \tool, which includes querying against \GH's query service API to search for results pertaining to the input query string, preprocessing the retrieved data locally, and running the retrieved data through a pre-trained NLP model for classification.
 Finally, \tool\ writes the results to output files on the local file system.

-\paragraph{NLP Model, Constraints, Serialization \& CLI Prototyping} The \tool\ implementation uses a pre-built, customizable NLP model to classify issue comments.
+\textit{NLP Model, Constraints, Serialization \& CLI Prototyping.} The \tool\ implementation uses a pre-built, customizable NLP model to classify issue comments.
 By default, the tool integrates a model provided by \citet{Arya2019}, but users may provide their own.
 The models are serialized using the \ti{sklearn}~\cite{SLD2022} and \ti{pickle}~\cite{PSF2022} Python libraries---persisting them into a file that is ``imported'' into \tool.
-The pre-build (input) model should only be responsible for classification; models should not employ any preprocessing or tokenization of the input strings (i.e., those representing individual lines of \GH\ issue comment threads).
-Preprocessing and tokenization---steps of which are covered in \cref{sec:nlp}---are done by \tool\ before running them through the model.
+The pre-built (input) model should only be responsible for classification; models should not employ any preprocessing or tokenization of the input strings (i.e., those representing individual lines of \GH\ issue comment threads).
+Preprocessing and tokenization---detailed shortly---are done by \tool\ before running them through the model.
 This implementation step involved thorough testing to ensure that integrating with the imported model did not generate any errors or data corruption. \tool's CLI was prototyped using an iterative process.
 To assess usability, we surveyed several ESE researchers in our lab (independent of this project) to understand the options needed and ease-of-use.